-On March 11, 2020, THE PEOPLE DOWNSTAIRS was scheduled to open a 4-week run at American Stage Theatre in St. Petersburg, FL.
-Unfortunately, due to the COVID-19 outbreak, the run was postponed.
+On March 113 2020, THE PEOPLE DOWNSTAIRS was scheduled to open a 4-week run at American Stage Theatre in St. Petersburg, FL.
+Unfortunately, due to the pandemic, four hours before the planned opening night, the run was postponed indefinitely.
 After 18 long months of pain, growth, and change in the world, the show finally saw its World Premiere, September 17 - October 4, 2021.

 WINNER OF THE 2020 AWARD FOR